tiayyba/CYT180_Lab9/index.md

 Now that the data is properly prepared, we can proceed to **Step 2: Train a Classification Model**.

 ----

-## Step 2 — Train a Classification Model
+## Section 2 — Train a Classification Model

 Now that the dataset has been properly prepared (loaded, cleaned, split into training/testing sets, and scaled), we can train our first supervised machine‑learning model.
 In this lab, we will use **Logistic Regression**, a widely used baseline classifier for binary classification tasks.
 It is simple, fast, easy to interpret, and performs well when features have been normalized — which we ensured in Section 1.